top of page

 Hunting: The Pursuit of Presence

 There’s no room for anxiety when you’re glassing ridgelines or following tracks in the dirt.
-Hunting demands patience, discipline, and full attention, the same mindset many of us honed in the military or on the job.
+Hunting demands patience, discipline, and full attention.
+This mindset is one many of us honed in the military or on the job.
 It’s a reminder that we’re still capable.
 Still dangerous.
 Still alive.

-Whether it’s bow season in the backcountry or taking your kid on their first upland bird hunt, this isn’t about trophies, it’s about time.
+Whether it’s bow season in the backcountry or taking your kid on their first upland bird hunt, this isn't just about trophies.
+It’s about time.
 Presence.
 Connection.

 Fishing: Slowing It Down